This page outlines the terms of conditions for regional and community radio broadcasting licences, and the process for applying for one.

 Meeting community needs.

 The broadcaster must be able to show that the broadcasts fulfill a priority community need or needs, as defined in the Regional and Community Broadcasting Policy Framework, and don’t duplicate existing formats available in the region.

-This means that the format the broadcaster is offering isn’t operated by other stations on a ‘for profit’ basis, but increases the diversity of programme choice for viewers or listeners by complementing and providing alternative services to those offered by existing broadcasters.
+This means that the format the broadcaster is offering isn’t operated by other stations on a ‘for profit’ basis, but increases the diversity of programme choice for listeners by complementing and providing alternative services to those offered by existing broadcasters.

 The broadcaster must be able to show that the broadcast operation provides access for local and regional programme makers to the airwaves, and/or for relevant stakeholders.